^

 Hematologist, oncohematologist

-Hematocrit is widely used to assess the severity of anemia, in which it can be reduced to 25-15%; In addition, this indicator serves as a guideline for judging about hemoconcentration shifts and hemodilution.
-Increase of hematocrit up to 55-65% is characteristic for erythremia, with symptomatic erythrocytosis it increases less significantly - up to 50-55%.
+Hematocrit is widely used to assess the severity of anemia, where it can decrease to 25-15%; in addition, this indicator serves as a guideline for judging hemoconcentration shifts and hemodilution.
+An increase in hematocrit to 55-65% is characteristic of erythremia; in symptomatic erythrocytosis, it increases less significantly - to 50-55%.

-Diseases and conditions accompanied by a change in hematocrit
+Diseases and conditions accompanied by changes in hematocrit

 Erythrocytosis: